csstej/Speech-Emotion-Recognition-App/README.md

 A Speech emotion Recognition Application made in FLASK which detects emotion in audio input.

-We developped a speech emotion recognition platform to analyze the emotions of speakers.
+Developped a speech emotion recognition platform to analyze the emotions of speakers.

 We analye vocal emotions, using mostly deep learning based approaches.
 We deployed a web app using Flask :